ufs-community/land-DA_workflow/docs/source/Container.rst

 On many NOAA :term:`RDHPCS` systems, a container named ``ubuntu20.04-intel-landda.img`` has already been built, and users may access the container at the locations in :numref:`Table %s <PreBuiltContainers>`.

-..
-COMMENT: Ensure that name is updated before the release!!!

 .. _PreBuiltContainers:

 .. table:: Locations of Pre-Built Containers